harleycalvert/nvims/docs/DATABASE.md

 #### `teacher_vcm_courses`

+Courses the teacher is mapping to deliver in a VCM.
+Optionally linked to a `programs` record; stores the course code and title for display (allowing free-text where no matching program exists).
+Container for `teacher_vcm_units`. `sort_order` controls display sequence.
+References `teacher_vcms` and optionally `programs`.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |